DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 Option 1, London to Oslo by train

-You can travel from London to Oslo by train all the way, with an overnight stop in Hamburg, leaving London on day 1 and arriving Oslo late at night on day 2.
-Or take an evening Eurostar and travel to Oslo with overnight stops in Brussels & Copenhagen, with time to travel up to London from other locations across the UK and it breaks up the journey.
+This is the all-train option, with no ferries.
+You can travel from London to Oslo with an overnight stop in Hamburg, leaving London by Eurostar in the morning on day 1 and arriving Oslo late at night on day 2.
+Or take an evening Eurostar and travel to Oslo with overnight stops in Brussels & Copenhagen, this allows plenty of time to travel up to London from other locations across the UK.

 London ► Oslo with overnight stop in Hamburg